renaaliu/Spotify-Playlist-Intersection-Analyzer/README.md

-## Trying to create a thing that compares playlists of multiple people and creates a shared playlist of intersecting songs (that everyone enjoys!)
+## Trying to create an application that compares playlists of multiple people and creates a shared playlist of intersecting songs (that everyone enjoys!)

 ## To Do